 ABC Announces On-Sale Liquor Licenses for Mariposa County

-Sacramento – Eric Hirata, Director of the Department of Alcoholic Beverage Control (ABC), announced authorization for the issuance of two new on-sale general licenses for bona fide public eating places in Mariposa County, as authorized in Section 23826.15 of the Business & Professions Code.
+Sacramento – Joseph McCullough, Chief Deputy Director of the Department of Alcoholic Beverage Control (ABC), announced authorization for the issuance of two (2) new on-sale general licenses for bona fide public eating places in Mariposa County, as authorized in § 23826.15 of the Business & Professions Code (BPC).
 Any premises to qualify for a license under this statute shall have a seating capacity for 50 or more diners.
 A license issued under this section shall not be sold or transferred for a price greater than the original fee paid by the seller or transferor and shall not be transferred from one county to another, nor shall it be transferred to any premises not qualifying under this section.

-From September 19, 2022, through September 30, 2022, the Department’s Stockton District Office will accept applications for the new original on-sale general licenses at 31 E. Channel Street, Room 168, Stockton, CA 95202 or at any other ABC office throughout the state.
+From September 11, 2023, through September 22, 2023, the Department’s Lodi District Office will accept applications for the new original on-sale general licenses at 3021 Reynolds Ranch Parkway, Suite150, Lodi, CA 95240 or at any other ABC office throughout the state.

 If the number of applicants is equal to or less than the number of licenses available, all applicants will be notified that they have 90 days to complete a formal application for their specific premises.